prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </em>
 </td>
 <td>
-<p>Specification of desired Service selection for target discovery by
+<p>spec defines the specification of desired Service selection for target discovery by
 Prometheus.</p>
 <br/>
 <br/>